 UPDATED: When should I update my website design?

+Our experts suggest that every two years a website’s design should be updated and that is at a minimum.
 We no longer live in a time of “set it and forget it” websites.
 Design and technology changes.
 The needs and habits of users changes.

 Flash splash pages became popular in the late 1990s.
 They were the windbreaker of websites.
 Multicolored, flashy (no pun intended) and served no purpose other than looking fancy.

-A mobile-friendly website is critical to a business’s online success in 2018.
-Mobile search and website usage now greatly outweighs desktop usage.
+Don’t be the “beeper” of websites.
+A mobile-friendly website is critical to a company’s online success because mobile search and website usage now greatly outweighs desktop usage.

 Mobile-friendliness goes beyond being a tiny version of your website.
 It includes readable text, quality optimized images, adequately spaced tap targets, functioning content, etc.